What are your chances of acceptance?

 What Are BS/MD Programs?

-BS/MD programs enable students to apply once to earn both a Bachelor of Science (BS) and a Doctor of Medicine (MD) degree.
+BS/MD programs allow students to simultaneously apply for a Bachelor of Science (BS) and a Doctor of Medicine (MD) degree.
 Typically, programs span eight years (4 undergrad + 4 med school), seven years (3 undergrad + 4 med school), or, less frequently, six years (2 undergrad + 4 med school).
+Most often, the student gains both degrees at one university, but some programs pair degrees from two different schools.

 To learn more about BS/MD programs, watch one of our popular recorded live streams, led by a student in Boston University’s BS/MD program, or take a look at CollegeVine’s list of Best Colleges for Pre Med.

-Is a BS/MD Program Right for You?
+Is A BS/MD Program Right for You?

 Pros